CoderKevinZhang/cs325/assignment1/README.txt

     make test

 Input files will be generated with make.
 Output files will be generated with make test.
-The convention used is that X.input would imply n = 10^X and that outputX_Y.txt would imput that n = 10^X and the Y = algorithm.
+The convention used is that X.input would imply n = 10^X and that outputX_Y.txt would imply that n = 10^X and the Y = algorithm.